Breeding for Grain Quality Traits: The challenges of measuring phenotypes and identifying genotypes. Glossary

 - variety

 Crop plants within a species that have the same genetic composition.
-Because plants in a variety are usually heterozygous, their offspring will not remain genetically pure (i.e., corn hybrid varieties).
+Because plants in a self-pollinated crop are usually homozygous, the variety and their offspring will remain genetically pure (i.e., barley varieties).
+Because plants in a cross-pollinated crop are usually heterozygous, the variety and their offspring will not remain genetically pure (i.e., hybrid corn varieties).